wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 The directive enables `on` / disables `off` sending of the requests/statistics from the [denylisted](../user-guides/ip-lists/denylist.md) IPs from node to the Cloud.

-* With `wallarm_acl_export_enable on` the full information about the request from the denylisted IP will be [displayed](../user-guides/events/analyze-attack.md#analyze-requests-in-events-from-denylisted-ips) in the corresponding event in the **Events** section.
+* With `wallarm_acl_export_enable on` the full information about the request from the denylisted IP will be [displayed](../user-guides/events/analyze-attack.md#analyze-requests-from-denylisted-ips) in the corresponding event in the **Events** section.

     Thus, you can [search](../user-guides/search-and-filters/use-search.md#search-by-attack-type) for these events using the `blocked_source` in the search string and then open found event details to get full information on the request.

-* With `wallarm_acl_export_enable off` only the generic information about the event will be displayed - no request details will be presented.
+* With `wallarm_acl_export_enable off` only the event will its status will be displayed - no request details will be presented.

 !!! info
     This parameter is set inside the http block.